1. Watch a sunset at beautiful Fred Howard Park

 1 Causeway Blvd, , 34698

 Honeymoon Island almost always places well amongst various "best of" Florida beaches lists, due to the amazing sunsets that one can experience while visiting this pretty Gulf coast beach.
-Daytime summer visits offer opportunities for swimming in the warm waters of the Gulf and enjoying the views.
+Daytime spring and summer visits is a great time for swimming in the warm waters of the Gulf and collecting beautiful seashells.

 Beaches aside, the highlight here is the 2 miles of gorgeous, natural hiking trails.
 Along the trails, you will have the opportunity to see native Florida plants and observe all different types of wildlife including bald eagles, gopher tortoises, and armadillos.